Combating noisy labels in object detection datasets: Confident Learning for Object Detection (CLOD)

-The original form of CL input is not directly suited for object detection tasks because the target is a set of labeled bounding boxes instead of just labels as it is in the classification task.
-We propose that the CL algorithm is used in its original form and the inputs are prepared so that they fit the interface.
-The procedure is depicted on \cref{fig:flow}.
+Existing CL methods cannot directly analyze an object detection dataset.
+Assigning a set of labels to an example (image) does not take into account bounding boxes.
+We propose a method for applying CL for the object detection task to generate box quality scores and correction suggestions.

-For each image $x$ in the noisy dataset $\mathbf{X}$ an object detection model is used to obtain labeled bounding boxes (later referred to as \textit{boxes}) through inference.
-The predictions must be out-of-sample, which means that no example from the dataset $\mathbf{X}$ was a part of the training dataset of the used model.
+For each image $x$ in the noisy dataset $\mathbf{X}$ an object detection model is used to obtain labeled bounding boxes through inference.
+As the samples are later processed by the CL algorithm, the predictions should be out-of-sample to avoid bias caused by overfitting.
 Original and model-predicted (MP) boxes are then clustered with the following rules.

-\begin{enumerate} \item The clustering is based on a distance threshold. \item The clustering distance between two boxes $a$ and $b$ is calculated as $1 - IOU(a,b)$, where $IOU$ is intersection over union. \item Each cluster can contain only boxes related to the same image. \end{enumerate}
+1.~The clustering is based on a distance threshold.
+2.~The clustering distance between two boxes $a$ and $b$ is calculated as $1 - IoU(a,b)$, where $IoU$ is intersection over union.
+3.~Each cluster must contain only boxes related to the same image.

-For clustering of the bounding boxes, we propose agglomerative clustering with single linkage.
+For clustering of the bounding boxes, we propose agglomerative clustering with single linkage \cite{HAC}.
 We then perform reduction, processing each such cluster separately.
-The \cref{alg:reduction} shows the exact procedure.
+Fig.~\ref{fig:flow} provides an overview of the method and Alg.~\ref{alg:reduction} describes the reduction procedure.